sharanyakamath/Errands-Made-Easy/README.md

 - Sign-up for new users
 - Login for existing users
 - Admin login detais:
-	 <br> email-id: admin@nitk.edu.in
+	 <br> email-id: admin@admin.com
-	 <br> password: 123456
+	 <br> password: admin123

 - Users can update their profiles i.e. change profile picture, name, password or email.
-- Users can submit complaint which will be visible on their profile.
+- Users can submit errand which will be visible on their profile.
-- Users can view other users' profiles and see their complaints.
+- Users can view other users' profiles and see their errands.
 - Admin can delete users.
-- Admin can resolve complaints.
-Complaint will get deleted when resolved.

-## List of non implemented features.
-- Comments feature
-- Status and Respondent.
-Upon resolving, complaint gets deleted.

-## List of all the known bugs.
-- Admin can also write complaint but can't see which complaints he has resolved.

 ## References used.
 - Ruby on Rails Tutorial by Michael Hartl 4th edition.